meilisearch/documentation/create/how_to/digitalocean_droplet.md

-# Deploy a meilisearch instance on digitalocean
+# Deploy a MeiliSearch instance on DigitalOcean

 **Table of Contents**: